Hola, cyber visitors. Bienvenidos/Welcome

 The Developmental Stages

-While studying Studio Art as an undergrad I discovered that diverse artistic practices serve as catalysts of memory that can be used to conjure up a variety of social and cultural contexts.
+While studying Studio Art as an undergraduate at UC Riverside, I discovered that diverse artistic practices serve as catalysts of memory that can be used to conjure up a variety of social and cultural contexts.
 I was introduced to the art of writing autobiographical narratives, but was never told about the impact digging up and gathering personal histories could create on one's psyche.
 Nevertheless, the process forced me to look inward at my own cultural base and helped me make new discoveries about what has shaped my identity and these influences became some of my reasons for making art.

 Title: The Beatles & Me